 KC Water plans to replace water mains along Wornall Road in conjunction with the Public Works roadway reconstruction projects and the Smart Sewer Program.
 In addition, KC Water will upgrade outdated water mains along 75th Street from Holmes to State Line Road.
 The preliminary cost estimate for this project is $12.5 million.

-For more information on Public Works projects, please contact Public Works Public Information Officer Beth Breitenstein at 816-513-2612.
+- For more information on Public Works projects, please contact Public Works Public Information Officer Maggie Green at 816-513-2612.